BUZZ-Blimps/Buzzstation/Frontend/README.md

 ## Startup

-1. Run one of the following commands to run the program:
+1. Choose one of the following options to run the program:

 Option 1
 ```bash